giantswarm/docs/src/content/guides/tenant-cluster-labelling/index.md

 With access to the control plane, you are able to use `kubectl` to manage tenant cluster labels.
 The underlying resource to operate on is [`clusters.cluster.x-k8s.io`](/reference/cp-k8s-api/clusters.cluster.x-k8s.io/) from the upstream [cluster-api](https://cluster-api.sigs.k8s.io/) project.

+Detailed documentation and examples of `kubectl label` and other commands used here can be found in the [Kubectl Reference Docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).

 ### Modify tenant cluster labels